 Whilst an audition may seem a little daunting to prospective new WYO members, we keep it as informal as possible.
 After all, becoming a member of the Wessex Youth Orchestra is a positive experience, and we wouldn’t want to start it with a negative one!
 If you join the “Wessex”, you’ll be following in the footsteps of 1000s of young musicians before you… so what are you waiting for?!

-2017-18 Season Auditions for the 2017-18 season will take place on the evening of Friday 15th and all day on Saturday 16th of September 2017.
-Auditions for any remaining vacancies will continue throughout the season.
+2017-18 Season Auditions take place at the beginning of each season and further auditions for any remaining vacancies will continue throughout the year.
 Audition times can also be booked throughout the term – taking place before and after Saturday rehearsals.
 The next set of auditions will take place on Saturday April 28th, 2018.

 Current WYO Vacancies (as of July 2017):